rns/kollos-luif-doc/manual.md

 <a id="context_accessors"></a>
 #### Context Accessors

-Context accessors live in the `luif.context` name space.
+Context accessors live in the `luif.context` namespace.
-They can be called from semantic actions to get matched rule and locations data.
+They can be called from semantic actions to get matched rule and location data.
 To import them into a separate file, use Lua's [`require`](http://www.lua.org/manual/5.1/manual.html#pdf-require) function, i.e.

 ```lua